 "Niche re-segmentation looks at an existing market and asks whether some segment of this market would buy a new product designed to address more specific needs.
 Can some sizable portion of the market be convinced that a characteristic of the new product is radical enough to change the rules and shape of an existing market." - The Startup Owners Manual by: Steve Blank and Bob Dorf

 Estimated Total Market Size: Our patents secure our place in the growing vision care market, which was valued last year at

 125 Billion dollars, and will be 192 Billion by 2026.

-- Ophthalmologists to be used as a therapeutic to achieve more patient compliant eyelid closure for the healing corneal epithelial defects, treating Lagophthalmos, keratopathy, and after some eye surgeries, as well as a treatment for other corneal health issues.
+- Ophthalmologists and Optometrists to be used as a therapeutic to achieve more patient compliant eyelid closure for the healing corneal epithelial defects, treating Lagophthalmos, keratopathy, and after some eye surgeries, as well as a treatment for other corneal health issues.

 - Pediatricians to address lazy eye and other eye health issues that may be addressed by eyelid closure.